openmod/openmod-docs/content/development-guide/services.md

 1. Registering by using the`[Service]` attribute for the interface and `[ServiceImplementation]` for the concrete class.
 2. Registering manually by implementing the `IServiceConfigurator` or `IContainerConfigurator` interfaces.
 Classes which implement these interfaces are automatically instantiated when the IoC container is configured and can be used to configure the container directly.

-You can implement the IDisposable or the IAsyncDisposable interface for cleaning up resources when openmod reloads or shuts down.
+You can implement the `IDisposable` or the `IAsyncDisposable` interface for cleaning up resources when OpenMod reloads or shuts down.

 You can use the `IPluginAccessor<>` service, to access your plugins instance and its services.